SparksMcGhee/ESPHome/README.md

 # ESPHome
-ESPHome YAML files and other assorted detritus
+ESPHome project files and other assorted detritus